datacarpentry/semester-biology/exercises/Graphing-sexual-dimorphism-data-manipulation-R.md

    difference between male and female masses for each species and look at the distribution of those values for all species in the data.

-   Use `mutate()` to create a new column which is the relative size difference between female and male masses
+   In the original data frame, use `mutate()` to create a new column which is the relative size difference between female and male masses

    `(F_mass - M_mass) / F_mass`